Updated for 2018!

 Zurich to Lucerne: Trains depart from Zurich HB every 30 minutes to Lucerne, total travel time on the train is about 45 minutes so please plan accordingly (click here for train schedules and reservations).

 Late Afternoon: From Lucerne rail station, catch the train that departs hourly to Interlaken Ost.
-Please be aware the last train to Interlaken is at 18:05, travel time is around 2 hours, you can also check the schedule here.
+Please be aware the last train to Interlaken is at 22:05, travel time is around 2 to 2.5 hours, you can also check the schedule on Rail Europe.

 Afternoon: Explore Altstadt von Bern (Old City of Bern).
 Take in the architectures and fountains as you stroll across the town, definitely visit the Munster Kirche (The Cathedral of Bern), and be sure to climb to the top of the Clock Tower for a panoramic view of the city.
 If you ever walk all the way east towards the bridge on the other side of the city, be sure to check out the Bärengraben (Bear Pit) for some bear watching.